40. Optimal Unemployment Insurance#

 return C_new,V_star,cons_star,a_star

-The below code executes steps 4 and 5 in the Algorithm until convergence to a function \(C^*(V)\).
+The following code executes steps 4 and 5 in the Algorithm until convergence to a function \(C^*(V)\).

 def solve_incomplete_info_model(self,Vu_grid,Vu_aut,tol = 1e-6,max_iter = 10000):